HazyResearch/deepdive/examples/ocr/README.md

 How to run the system
 ----

-- Create a *deepdive_ocr* database (`createdb deepdive_ocr`)
-- Change the application.conf `db.default.user` entry to yours.
-- If necessary, add database connection details to `run.sh`
+- If necessary, modify `db.url` to fill in your database connection details.
+- Execute `deepdive initdb` to initialize database.
-- Execute `run.sh`
+- Execute `deepdive run`.

 Results
 ----

+- Execute `python feature-analysis.py`.
-- Feature analysis and system calibration result is in `output/`.
+- Feature analysis and system calibration result are in `output/` and `run/LATEST/calibration/`, respectively.
-- For details, enter your database specified in `application.conf`, and examine the result relations.
+- For details, run `deepdive sql` to examine the result relations.